Felyp-Henrique/pmail/README.md

 # PMail

-Simple e-mail backuper writed in Python 3
+Simple tool writed in Python 3 to backup emails.

 # Installation